iplayer/tviplayer-docker/README.md

 Run `./scripts/setupHost.sh` to install and setup docker and serf on the host.

 You will need a BBC developer certificate which needs to be placed in `pal-sandbox/certificates/certificate.pem` and should contain your private & certificate parts one after the other.

 You also need to add a certificate that will allow access to github (to clone private stuff) in `tviplayer-sandbox/github-key.pem`.

-Same goes for your SSH Key (to allow you to SSH in to container).
-Place your public key in `tviplayer-sandbox/host-key.pub`.

 Then run `./scripts/rebuild.sh` and hope for the best.

 If it doesn't work you probably angered some sort of god, fix that relationship first and you should be fine.

-Still requires some post launch setup of each node:

-- Set domain name and ports `extaccess ec2-45.... ec2-45....:{external static port e.g. 8082} ichef-no-serve`
-- `bundle install`
-- Grunt build jobs